rabbitmq/cluster-operator/docs/examples/vault-default-user/README.md

 1. Vault server is installed.
 2. [Vault agent injector](https://www.vaultproject.io/docs/platform/k8s/injector) is installed.
 3. [Vault Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes) is enabled.
-4. The RabbitMQ admin credentials were already written to Vault to path `spec.secretBackend.vault.pathDefaultUser` with keys `username` and `password` (by some cluster-operator external mechanism.
+4. The RabbitMQ admin credentials were already written to Vault to path `spec.secretBackend.vault.defaultUserPath` with keys `username` and `password` (by some cluster-operator external mechanism.
 The cluster-operator will never write admin credentials to Vault).
-5. Role `spec.secretBackend.vault.role` is configured in Vault with a policy to read from `pathDefaultUser`.
+5. Role `spec.secretBackend.vault.role` is configured in Vault with a policy to read from `defaultUserPath`.

 Run script [setup.sh](./setup.sh) to get started with a Vault server in [dev mode](https://www.vaultproject.io/docs/concepts/dev-server) fullfilling above requirements.
 (This script is not production-ready.
 It is only meant to get you started experiencing end-to-end how RabbitMQ integrates with Vault.)